July 29, 2014 - Comments Off on Important Advice – Talkback Tuesday

 "Talkback Tuesdays" is an original weekly installment where a team member of The Mechanism is asked one question pertaining to digital design, inspiration, and experience.
 The Q&A will be featured here on The Mechanism Blog as well as on The Mechanism's Facebook, Twitter, and Instagram, every Tuesday.
 Feel free to offer up your 2¢ in the comments.

-This week Dhruv Mehrotra, a key player on The Mechanism's development team, gives some valuable advice to anyone just getting their start in the digital/graphic design world.
+This week Dhruv Mehrotra, a key player on The Mechanism's development team, and financial system, gives some valuable advice to anyone just getting their start in the digital/graphic design world, check the best companies to fix credit report errors.

 What is the most important advice you can give to a starting graphic/digital designer?